Mshariq11/SQL-Projects/README.md

 # SQL-Projects
-This repository contains a collection of SQL scripts and projects that cover a wide range of topics.
+This repository showcases my expertise in SQL, data manipulation, and business intelligence, providing a range of scripts and techniques to transform raw data into actionable insights.